HepSA Community News

 Hepatitis D is the deadliest form of viral hepatitis

-Hepatitis D is the most severe form of viral hepatitis carrying with it a 70 to 80 per cent risk of cirrhosis in five to ten years, and liver cancer within ten years.
-If only infects people already with hepatitis B, putting them at a significantly higher risk of serious disease and death.
+Hepatitis D is the most severe form of viral hepatitis carrying with it a 70–80 per cent risk of cirrhosis in five to ten years, and liver cancer within ten years.
+It is uncommon in Australia, and only infects people already living with hepatitis B, putting them at a significantly higher risk of serious disease and death.
 About a quarter of people who develop cirrhosis from hepatitis D will die of liver failure.

 Hepatitis D is spread when infectious body fluids (blood, saliva, semen and vaginal fluid) come into contact with body tissues beneath the skin (for example, through needle punctures or broken skin) or mucous membranes (the thin moist lining of many parts of the body such as the mouth, throat and genitals).
-There is no vaccine for hepatitis D.
+Hepatitis B vaccination will prevent both hepatitis B and hepatitis D.

-For the first time, a new targeted treatment, bulevirtide, will be available for people living with hepatitis D. It has a much higher efficacy and is more well tolerated.
+A new targeted treatment, bulevirtide, has been approved by the Therapeutic Goods Administration for use in Australia.
+It has a much higher efficacy and is more well tolerated than the current treatment options.
 Buleviritide works by blocking the hepatitis D virus’s access to regenerated liver cells, letting the immune system eliminate infected cells.
 This can result in prevention of viral replication, and subsequent reduction in inflammation and associated liver damage.
+However, Buleviritide is not currently approved for subsidised access through the PBS.

 Considering the fact that those most affected by hepatitis B—and therefore vulnerable to hepatitis D—already face barriers to healthcare, removing the cost barrier to accessing this more effective treatment is surely vital to managing this deadly form of hepatitis.
 Its rejection for listing on the PBS is no doubt disappointing to those in the sector who have lobbied for it.